MayaraGimenes/Parkinson_Disease_Prediction/README.md

 Figure 6.: Random Forest accuracy vs Number of Estimators

-### XGBoost
+### XGB
 Figure 7 shows that for XGBoost method we achieved an accuracy of 89.657% with the following features Spread1, Spread2 and MDVPFo.

 ![](https://github.com/MayaraGimenes/CISC849_FinalProject/blob/main/Pictures/XGBoost.png)

-Figure 7.: XGBoost accuracy vs Selected Features Index [ht]
+Figure 7.: XGBoost accuracy vs Selected Features Index

-### Naive Bayes
+### NB
 The program generates Naive Bayes models based on the combinatory of the selected features.
 Starting with one feature, the program increases the number of features and test all possible combinatons.
-Figure 8 shows the performance of each model, the best model with an accuracy of 84.39% uses only one feature RPDE, the feature with the highest correla.
+Figure 8 shows the performance of each model, the best model with an accuracy of 84.39% uses only one feature RPDE, the feature with the highest correlation.

 ![](https://github.com/MayaraGimenes/CISC849_FinalProject/blob/main/Pictures/NaiveBayes.png)

-Figure 8.: Naive Bayes accuracy vs Selected Features Index [ht]
+Figure 8.: Naive Bayes accuracy vs Selected Features Index

 ### TPOT
 We define the classifier to have a hundred generation with a population of a hundred each